TESA-workshops/ageing-best-practices-2023/README.md

 The only prerequiste is that participants' mandated tasks involve collection of ageing materials, age determination, or analysis of ageing data for stock assessments.

 ## Equipment and computer programs to be demonstrated

+- otolith preparation and sectioning
-Leica S8i microscopes using Leica LAS X software SmartDots
+- Leica S8i microscopes using Leica LAS X software
+- SmartDots software for image annotation
+- methods for fitting growth models in R
+- methods for computing catch-at-age matrices in R

 ### Participants